Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 How I Ended Up Getting a Nail Gun

-Think of the words "nail gun", and it might conjure up images of a burly construction worker wielding a heavy, high-powered weapon to blast nails into beams and spike together lengths of framing lumber.
+Think of the words "nail gun," and it might conjure up images of a burly construction worker wielding a heavy, high-powered weapon firing nails into beams and spiking together lengths of framing lumber.
 While there was a time when nail guns were mostly used by professional carpenters, the versatility and reduced costs of smaller brad nailers make them the perfect tool for a variety of woodworking projects.
 Many craftsmen, carpenters, and weekend woodworkers use brad nailers to save time and to have better accuracy than driving in nails with a hammer.
 If you are an arts and crafts hobbyist, you may even find a few more reasons to invest in a brad nailer.

 One day, a friend stopped by and saw several of my work-in-progress projects.
 A skilled carpenter with a keen eye and an envious collection of quality tools, he pointed at a few errant nails and asked, "Why don't you get a small brad nailer?"

 My Nail Gun of Choice

 The Porter-Cable 18 Gauge Brad Nailer is my nailing tool of choice.
 This little pneumatic nail gun is lightweight, easy to use, and fires tiny brads that barely leave a pinhole in the surface of the wood.

 The brad nailer makes it faster and easier to assemble my woodworking projects.
 Since I don't have to hold small and often delicate pieces while swinging a hammer to drive in nails, the nail gun gives me more accuracy and better results.
 It can shoot nails up to 2" long.
 Loaded with weather-resistant galvanized nails, it's often used to assemble birdhouses and to add a decorative trim.
 The compact size lets it fit into tight places and works in awkward positions where it might be difficult to swing a hammer and drive in a nail.